AdobeDocs/analytics.en/help/analyze/analysis-workspace/curate-share/share-projects.md

 To share a specific project role with users or groups in your organization:

 1. Go to the project that you want to share, then click **[!UICONTROL Share]** > **[!UICONTROL Share project]**. <!-- recommned changing "Share project" to "Share project internally" or something like that -->
-   If there are unsaved changes, you will be prompted to save your project first.
+   If there are unsaved changes, you are prompted to save your project first.

    ![](assets/share-proj-modal.png)